-The second half of march have witnessed the beginning of the impact of the outbreak of corona virus on the Egyptian market and the Egyptian government announced unprecedented measures to combat the virus infection and it's spread, The company has formed a risk committee to manage the crisis and the objectives of this period has been defined in maintaining all employees and securing them from corona risks as well as continuing the company's operations, all risks were studied and evaluated and taken a serious of precautionary measures to reduce all risks on employees and to ensure the continuity of the supply chain (operational, manufacturing, sales and collection operations in this period and there is not effect on the company's current economic situation (it's financial position, business result and cash flow).

-And given to of the lack of clarity of the effects that could be caused by the development of the situation related to the effect of the spread of the virus (Covid-19) in the future, the effects of development on the company's activity cannot be determined precisely at the present time.
+- The second half of march have witnessed the beginning of the impact of the outbreak of (Covid-19) on the Egyptian market and the Egyptian government announced unprecedented measures to combat the virus infection and it's spread, The company has formed a risk committee to manage the crisis and the objectives of this year has been defined in maintaining all employees and securing them from corona risks as well as continuing the company's operations, all risks were studied and evaluated and taken a serious of precautionary measures to reduce all risks on employees and to ensure the continuity of the supply chain (operational, manufacturing, sales and collection operations in this year and there is not effect on the company's current economic situation (it's financial position, business result and cash flow). - And given to of the lack of clarity of the effects that could be caused by the development of the situation related to the effect of the spread of the virus (Covid-19) in the future, the effects of development on the company's activity cannot be determined precisely at the present time. - Decision of the Ministry of Local Development No.181 of 2020 to stop issuing permits to establish, expand or modify construction works with suspension of the implementation until construction and garages are provided Nursery in the governorates from Greater Cairo, Alexandria, provincial capitals and large cities, dated on May 24, 2020 and for six months.